Optically trapped Feshbach molecules of fermionic 161Dy and 40K: Preparation of pure molecular samples

 \subsection{Temperature and phase-space density}

 The experimental scheme described above provides us with a pure molecular sample of about $N_{\rm{mol}}=\SI{5e3}{}$ molecules, at a temperature of few tens of \SI{}{\nano\kelvin}.
-We derive the temperature of the molecular cloud from a time-of-flight expansion (Fig.\,\ref{Fig3:Temperature}).
+We derive the temperature of the molecular cloud from a time-of-flight expansion (Fig.\,\ref{Fig3:Temperature} \footnote{See Supplemental Material for the data files of all figures}).
 In this specific set of experiments, the molecules are not dissociated to avoid extra energy from the dissociation, but imaged directly \cite{Duerr2004dou}.
-A fit to the data reported in Fig.\,\ref{Fig3:Temperature} yields a horizontal and a vertical temperature of \SI{45(3)}{\nano\kelvin} and \SI{77(6)}{\nano\kelvin}, respectively.
+A fit to the data reported in Fig.~\ref{Fig3:Temperature} yields a horizontal and a vertical temperature of \SI{45(3)}{\nano\kelvin} and \SI{77(6)}{\nano\kelvin}, respectively.
 We attribute the difference in these results to additional excitations caused by the rapid changes of vertical magnetic forces during the ramping process.
 We indeed observe uncontrolled vertical collective oscillations affecting the expansion, which can result in increased temperatures if measured vertically.
 The horizontal behavior is free of such effects and the expansion can be fully attributed to the temperature of the sample.

 We are able to directly measure the trap frequencies of the molecules by observing the center of mass oscillations.
 Assuming typical trapping conditions ($\bar{\omega}=2\pi\times\SI{28}{\hertz}$), we calculate a phase-space density $\mathrm{PSD}=N_{\mathrm{mol}}(\hbar\bar{\omega}/k_BT_{\mathrm{mol}})^3\approx0.14$, about one order of magnitude away from degeneracy.
 The conditions near quantum degeneracy represent an excellent starting point for further experiments.
 Comparable values of the PSD have been reached recently in a system of NaCs Bose-Bose Feshbach molecules \cite{Lam2022HPS}.
 While BEC has not yet been reached with bosonic heteronuclear Feshbach samples, quantum degenracy has been obtained in fermionic heteronuclear systems of KRb\cite{Demarco2019adf} and NaK \cite{Duda2023tfa}.